Expertise

 AI software will help farmers analyze satellite images and historical data to identify pests and diseases and send alerts to farmers via smartphones or other devices.
 By understanding what crops are susceptible to, AI systems can make suggestions on when to apply pesticides and other treatments.
 This could lead to higher yields and higher quality crops while using fewer natural resources than conventional farming.
 Aside from this, AI will help farmers automate their farming tasks.

 Farmers and agricultural businesses have already benefited from the introduction of biotechnology and motorized precision equipment, but with AI technology, the potential is even greater.
-These technologies are helping farmers increase yields and minimize workloads, as well as disseminating data, and improving a wide range of tasks in the $5 trillion industry.
-However, some of these new technologies can be expensive and not suited for every farm, so it’s crucial that farmers understand the potential benefits and risks associated with the technology before investing in it.
+These technologies are helping farmers increase yields and minimize workloads, as well as inconsistent data and improve a wide range of tasks in the nearly $5 trillion industry.

 Advantages of Smart Farming Technologies

 Precision agriculture technology can be used for a variety of purposes, from monitoring soil moisture and dam levels to offering more consistent food rations to improving yields and milk production, increasing food security this way.
 Smart agriculture has several advantages for both farmers and consumers.
 By minimizing food loss, enhancing yields, and improving productivity, smart farming work can reduce costs and improve decision-making based on big data.
 Using digital farming technology to track soil moisture, individual animals, and other data helps farmers better manage their farms, reduce costs, and enhance profits.
+When paired with farm management software, these insights are easier to act on across teams and seasons.

 Sustainability